Adrienne Rich wrote the following in her amazing book Motherhood as Experience and Institution:

 “Probably there is nothing in human nature more resonant with charges than the flow of energy between two biologically alike bodies, one of which has lain in amniotic bliss inside the other, one of which has laboured to give birth to the other.
 The materials are here for the deepest mutuality and the most painful estrangement.”

-Here I am on all vocals
+Here is a recording with me on all vocals

 Here, and throughout the book, she articulately expresses much of what I have experienced as a mother since 1994.
 It feels very touchy to write about motherhood, as women who are mothers have very different and unique experiences, and because many women are not mothers.
 Here is a quote from a small film I made a few years ago: